rimhajal/mapstatic/README.md

 ## Overview

-This module deals with country scale electricity consumption.
+This module deals with nationwide electricity consumption.
 Different animations are available in order to have a better visualization.

 ## Installation